-Desolation left the morning air eerie and silent.
-Xanenax approached the ruined city nestled at the base of the enormous mountain whose top flew out of sight beneath the smoke and clouds.
+Desolation left the morning air eerie and silent as Xanenax approached the ruined city nestled at the base of the enormous mountain, the top of which was obscured beneath the smoke and clouds.
 The haze blackened the sky and turned the sun red as embers fell like listless stars coursing aimlessly about the Hævens.
-The broken walls of steel and stone that surrounded the city lay strewn about as if made of clay.
+Fragments of the steel and stone walls that surrounded the city lay strewn about as if they had been made of clay.
 Ash from smoldering corpses and buildings obscured Xanenax’s vision and the air was still warm and harsh in his throat as he breathed, indicating that the carnage had taken place only hours before.
 As the demon walked the city’s streets, his bare, clawed feet became stained by the pools of blood congealing on the ground, and his black coat and hooded cowl turned gray with soot from the fires.

-Xanenax snorted in distaste for such overt carnage.
-Most graeff, the largest, most monstrous-looking, and lowest caste of demons, were completely mindless and lacked any sense of finesse, skill, or even intelligence in their less violent activities, let alone in their execution of combat.
+Xanenax snorted in distaste for imprecise violence.
+Graeff, the largest, most monstrous-looking, and lowest caste of demons were completely mindless and lacked any sense of finesse, skill, or even intelligence in their less destructive activities, let alone in their execution of combat.
 They simply obliterated whatever stood in their way.

 This was not combat, however.
 This was a massacre.

-There were dozens of imperial guards eviscerated and torn apart across the city.
-Most fell together in teams near villagers they had presumably been protecting.
+The only corpses in military armaments were a several dozen imperial guards, most of whom fell together in teams near villagers they had presumably been protecting.
 Instruments never meant for war, like mining picks and smithing hammers, lay scattered alongside swords and shields.

-It seems some of the citizens tried to resist the siege as well.
+Some of the citizens must have resisted the siege as well.
 Xanenax thought to himself.
 Impressive, given most cognizant beings would have been driven mad.

-As Xanenax neared the far end of the square, he was astonished at the sight of a downed graeff in front of what appeared to have been a temple with a shattered colored-glass ceiling and once-proud, broken statues.
-The gargantuan demon lay facedown in the bloodied dirt, spears, axes, and tools protruding from its corpse.
+As Xanenax neared the far end of the smoke-shrouded square, he was astonished at the sight of a downed graeff in front of what appeared to have been a temple with a shattered stained-glass ceiling and broken statues.
+The gargantuan graeff lay facedown in the bloodied dirt with spears, axes, and tools protruding from its corpse.
 But it had been one graeff out of hundreds.
-The surrounding dead villagers were a field of human gore, but that did not concern Xanenax.
+Around the dead demon lay a field of human gore, but that did not concern Xanenax.
 He only cared that about why the attack had occurred at all.

-Xanenax sighed and walked over to the graeff’s corpse, kicking it over to reveal a shredded, blood-red tabard trimmed in black with a gold insignia: a clawed hand with fingers through the eyes of a human skull.
+Xanenax walked over to the graeff’s corpse and kicked it over to reveal a shredded, blood-red tabard trimmed in black with a gold insignia: a clawed hand with fingers through the eyes of a human skull.
 The graeff had belonged to a battalion of Xanenax’s own army, the Scorned Reavers.

-Wrath tore open Xanenax’s senses.
-The world hummed as if it was made of struck strings.
-The disorientation kept Xanenax from thinking clearly for a few moments.
-Squaring his posture, he inhaled deeply.
-As he exhaled, he subjugated his emotions by crushing them mentally.
-Xanenax found it a crude yet effective method for reigning in emotions that would otherwise make him lose all sense of self and completely devolve into something beyond his control.
-Xanenax was one of the Exhili, humans who had been transformed into demons during the Rending, a cataclysm that had nearly destroyed the entire Material World.
-From what Xanenax understood, the hatred, rage, and fear that festered in humanity’s hearts were now reflected in their outer form, though he didn’t know why some of humanity remained, but no exhili had ever returned to their former state.
-Xanenax had seen countless demons fall to madness, and he had found no other method that could dependably restrain his overwhelming emotions other than entombing them mentally.
-With Lucifer missing, as second in command Xanenax could ill afford to let his focus slip, and this brutal method kept his mind clear, focused, cold, and calculating.
+After the Rending, a cataclysm that had nearly destroyed all of Creation and almost disintegrated the boundaries between the physical and nonphysical, the vast majority of humanity had transformed into exhili.
+Exhili were demons who, from what Xanenax understood, had been corrupted by the hatred, rage, and fear that festered in their hearts which were now reflected in their outer form.
+For reasons unknown, a small vestige of humanity remained, but no exhili had ever returned to their former state.
+Xanenax had seen countless demons fall to madness, and he had found no other method that could dependably restrain his overwhelming emotions other than entombing them in his subconscious.
+With Lucifer missing, as second in command of Hæll’s army, Xanenax could ill afford to let his focus slip, and this brutal method kept his mind clear, focused, cold, and calculating.

-Once his mind had stabilized, Xanenax vowed to learn the truth as to why his army had attacked without his knowledge or authorization as much force as necessary.
-But he could not let it be motivated by anger, lest he fell into rank with the mindless rabble that filled the Fallen Horde.
+Once his mind had stabilized, Xanenax vowed to learn the truth of why his army had attacked without his knowledge or authorization.
+But he could not let it be motivated by anger, lest he fell into rank with the mindless rabble that filled the Fallen Army.

 “And now, we will have to fight humanity as well as the angels,” he muttered to himself.

-Miserably, endlessly, reality slowly seemed to be on the climax of self-destruction.
-The world had been ruptured and showed no sign of healing, only perpetual disintegration.
-The Ouroboros, the ancient symbol of a snake eating its own tail, came to Xanenax’s mind, and he sneered at the thought that it was about to be consumed by its own voracious hunger.
+Miserably, endlessly, reality descended closer and closer to the climax of self-destruction.
+The world had been ruptured and showed no sign of healing, only perpetual degeneration.
+The image of the Ouroboros, the ancient symbol of the cosmic serpent eating its own tail, came to Xanenax’s mind, and he sneered at the thought that it was about to be consumed by its own voracious hunger.

 This had to be have been Ki-

-And then he heard a restrained sobbing, almost too quiet to hear even with his honed senses.
+And then Xanenax heard a restrained sobbing, almost too quiet to be heard even with his honed senses.
 It came from underneath a wrecked building a few yards behind the collapsed temple.
-He bounded across the square to land beside the building and lifted the shattered roof with a clawed hand.
+Effortlessly, Xanenax dashed across the square to the collapsed structure and split apart the building’s wall with his clawed hands.

-Beneath huddled a young human male, fifteen years old by Xanenax’s guess, of moderate height and wiry build, with a shock of black hair that fell into his green eyes.
+Within the wreckage huddled a young human male, fifteen years old by Xanenax’s guess, of moderate height and wiry build, with a shock of black hair that fell into his green eyes.
 The youth kneeled, staring at him in horror.
 Tears filled his terrified eyes, and he fell forward on trembling hands.
-He did not run or plead; he simply wept, handling imminent death the best that a young, broken, and scarred adolescent mind could.
+The boy did not run or plead; he simply wept, handling imminent death the best that his young and traumatized mind could.

-Xanenax lowered the mask of his cowl.
-“What is your name?”
-Xanenax asked in his deeply resonant voice.
+Xanenax lowered the mask of his cowl and asked in his deeply resonant voice, “What is your name?”

-Lightning began coursing through Xanenax’s veins, and he felt his suppressed emotions begin to flare up again; he had already been patient by a demon’s standard.
-“We wouldn’t be speaking if I wanted you dead.”
+Lightning began coursing through Xanenax’s veins, and he felt his suppressed emotions begin to ignite; he had already been patient by a demon’s standard.
+“If I wanted to kill you, you would already be dead.”

 “How did you survive?”

-His tears and fear clouded his face again. “…My frie- ...S-...”
-This time, the boy collapsed beneath the weight of his grief, cried out for a time, and lost consciousness.
+Tears, anguish, and terror clouded his face again. “…My frie- ...S-...”
+This time, the boy collapsed, cried out for a time, and lost consciousness.

 Xanenax sighed in exasperation.
-He stood, looked around, and listened.
+Then, he stood, looked around, and listened.
 There was no one, no thing, for miles.
-All wild creatures had fled the scene of annihilation.
+Even the woodland creatures had fled the scene of annihilation.
 The wind was just beginning to dissipate the rising clouds of smoke enough to let in short gasps of sunlight and blow ashes into the surrounding forest, blending the putrid smell of death with the fresh scent of spring.

 I cannot afford any distractions, Xanenax thought to himself.
-He began to walk away when he felt something he had almost forgotten it was ever there: humanity.
+He began to walk away when he felt something he had almost forgotten was ever there: humanity.
 It was quiet, soft, and almost unnoticeable in the frozen-hot stillness of the emotions that Xanenax had tirelessly beaten into submission.
-But even through the layers of his own self-hatred, he felt it.
+But even beneath the layers of his own self-hatred, he felt it.

-Xanenax returned to the portal through which he had arrived, located in the remains of a destroyed city during the Rending and ignored the violent crackling from the portal’s contact with the human he carried over his shoulder as he passed through it.
+Several minutes later, Xanenax returned to the portal through which he had arrived, located in the remains of a destroyed city during the Rending and ignored the violent crackling from the portal’s contact with the human he carried over his shoulder as he passed through it.